-The outline of a body is drawn on a large sheet of paper, which is later stuck onto the wall.
-This can be done by carefully drawing around one of the participants.
-Words or phrases describing the character are then written directly onto the drawing or stuck on with post-its.
+Words or phrases describing the character are then written directly onto the drawing or stuck on with sticky notes.
 This drama technique can be carried out as a group activity or by individuals writing about their own character.
-You can include known facts such as physical appearance, age, gender, location and occupation, as well as subjective ideas such as likes/dislikes, friends/enemies, attitudes, motivations, secrets and dreams.
+You can include known facts such as physical appearance, age, gender, location and occupation, as well as subjective ideas such as likes/dislikes, friends/enemies, opinions, motivations, secrets and dreams.

-- You can vary the approach, for example known facts can be written around the silhouette, and thoughts and feelings inside.
-Key lines spoken by the character can be added.
+- You can vary the approach, for example known facts can be written around the silhouette, and thoughts and feelings inside

-- The approach can be used for historical characters too.
+- The approach can be used for historical people or for creating fictional characters

-You can download a template of a gingerbread man to use for your own Role on the Wall activities here.
+Download a template of a gingerbread man to use for your own Role on the Wall activities.